For those of you who are looking for quick ideas to improve first call resolution (FCR), we have a video with lots of great tips.

 For example, many contact centres focus heavily on service level, so much so that advisors feel pressured to rush off the phone and answer the next call rather than solving the problem.

 This can especially be the case with statistics like number of calls in queue, wait time and Average Handling Time (AHT) on advisor dashboards and wallboards.

 So, reconsider how you present your ACD statistics and think about what impact this could unconsciously be having on your team.

 For more on ACD statistics and reporting them, read our article: A Quick Guide to Call Centre Reporting – With the Top Seven Reports, Examples and Tips

 The whole topic of employee empowerment can be quite vague.
 But the key is to find opportunities to empower your advisors to do the right things for customers.

-One example of doing this is in allowing advisors to offer compensation to customers, but you can also ease back on script adherence, reward advisors who come up with new, effective ways to handle difficult contacts and so on.
+One example of doing this is to allow advisors to offer compensation to customers, but you can also ease back on script adherence, reward advisors who come up with new, effective ways to handle difficult contacts and so on.